Kerollmops/slice-group-by/README.md

 assert_eq!(iter.next(), None);
 ```

-## Example: Exponential Searched Mutable Groups starting from the End
+### Exponential Searched Mutable Groups starting from the End

 It is also possible to get mutable non overlapping groups of a slice even starting from end of the slice.